-3.1 This Agreement shall come into effect on 1 November 2012 and shall constitute the entire Agreement between the Parties and shall be valid until 31 October 2015.
+- 3.1 This Agreement shall come into effect on 1 November 2015 and shall constitute the entire Agreement between the Parties and shall be valid until 31 October 2018. - 3.2 Revisions and termination No variation or amendment to this Agreement shall be sought or entertained by the Parties during the operation of this Agreement, otherwise than in accordance with the following:

-- 3.2 Revisions and termination No variation or amendment to this Agreement shall be sought or entertained by the Parties during the operation of this Agreement, otherwise than in accordance with the following: - a) No less than 12 (twelve) months' notice shall be given in writing by any of the Parties if termination is required or 3 (three) months for revision.
-These notice periods may be waived by mutual agreement of the Parties. - b) Where revisions to the Agreement are proposed, the Parties aim to ensure that these shall be agreed at least 12 (twelve) months prior to their implementation. - c) The Day Rates and Saturation payment valid from 1 November 2012 as set out in Appendix 1 will increase by a further 1.5% or Averaged RPI + 1% (whichever is greater) on 1 November 2013 with a ceiling cap of 4.2%.
-The RPI figure used will be the actual RPI figure from October 2012 to September 2013 and averaged by a division of 12, as set out in www.statistics.gov.uk.
-The revised amounts shall be rounded up to the nearest penny.
-And a further 1.5% or Averaged RPI + 1% (whichever is greater) on 1 November 2014 with a ceiling cap of 4.2%.
-The RPI figure used will be the actual RPI figure from October 2013 to September 2014 and averaged by a division of 12, as set out in www.statistics.gov.uk.
-The revised amounts shall be rounded up to the nearest penny. - 3.3 Not with-standing the provisions of Clause 3.2 above the minimum rates of pay and terms and conditions contained in the Agreement shall remain in effect until 31 October 2015. - a) The Parties aim to ensure that any modifications to rates of pay and terms and conditions intended to take effect beyond 31 October 2015 shall be agreed between the Parties by 1 November 2015, and that negotiations to this end shall commence 15 (fifteen) months prior to 1 November 2015. - b) The Union agrees that no departure from normal working or stoppage of work in support of any claim falling within the scope of sub-clauses 3.2 b) or 3.3 a) shall occur during the life of this Agreement. - 3.4 The Parties agree to continue mutual consultation, as necessary, during the life of this Agreement, except that it is agreed that discussions or negotiations in support of any non-statutory economic claim shall occur only in accordance with provisions of Clause 3.3 above. - a) The Parties agree to invite ACAS to assist with, and agree to participate in, conciliation or mediation in circumstances where resolution of differences has failed to reach agreement, before any unilateral action is taken by either side. - b) Formal recognition and procedural arrangements for negotiating the Agreement are contained in Appendix 2.
+- a) No less than 6 (six) months' notice shall be given in writing by any of the Parties if termination is required or 3 (three) months for revision.
+These notice periods may be waived by mutual agreement of the Parties. - b) Where revisions to the Agreement are proposed, the Parties aim to ensure that these shall be agreed at least 6 (six) months prior to their implementation. - c) The Day Rates and Saturation payment valid from 1 November 2015 as set out in Appendix 1 will be frozen until 31 October 2018. - d) The allowances in 6 b), c) and d) will be uplifted on 1 November of each year by the September RPI except in a year where the Day Rates are frozen. - 3.3 Not with-standing the provisions of Clause 3.2 above the minimum rates of pay and terms and conditions contained in the Agreement shall remain in effect until 31 October 2018. - a) The Union agrees that no departure from normal working or stoppage of work in support of any claim falling within the scope of sub-clauses 3.2 b) or 3.3 a) shall occur during the life of this Agreement. - 3.4 The Parties agree to continue mutual consultation, as necessary, during the life of this Agreement, except that it is agreed that discussions or negotiations in support of any non-statutory economic claim shall occur only in accordance with provisions of Clause 3.3 above. - a) The Parties agree to invite ACAS to assist with, and agree to participate in, conciliation or mediation in circumstances where resolution of differences has failed to reach agreement, before any unilateral action is taken by either side. - b) Formal recognition and procedural arrangements for negotiating the Agreement are contained in Appendix 2.